Garafilia Mohalbi: History

 Garafilia Mohalbi was born to a prominent Greek family on the island of Psara.
 Her parents were killed in 1824 during the Destruction of Psara by the Turks.
 Mohalbi and her sisters were kidnapped and sold into slavery.
 At the age of ten, she was working as a slave to a Turkish family in Smyrna.

 At a bazaar in Smyrna, she met American merchant Mr. Langdon and begged him to rescue her from bondage.
 He purchased her from the family.
 He adopted her as his daughter.
 He arranged for Garafilia to sail to Boston, where she would live with his family.
 Her sisters were also freed from slavery and sent to live in Europe.

-Mohalbi became a student at the Ursuline Convent School in Charleston, a neighborhood in Boston.
+Mohalbi became a student at the Ursuline Convent School in Charlestown, a neighborhood in Boston.
 She died of tuberculosis on March 17, 1830, at the age of thirteen.

 Media and art

 After her death, Garafilia Mohalbi became well known in the media in Boston, New England, and eventually the entire world.
 American painter and miniaturist Ann Hall created a miniature portrait of the Greek slave girl.

 The miniature portrait later was produced as a popular engraving by Edward Gallaudet.
 His second cousin was Elisha Gallaudet, he engraved the first US coin, the 1776 Continental Dollar.
 The portrait of Garafilia Mohalbi was Ann Hall's most popular artwork.